-- Severe asthma, trouble breathing, or other lung problems. - A bowel blockage or have narrowing of the stomach or intestines. - An allergy to tramadol. - Taken a Monoamine Oxidase Inhibitor, MAOI, (medicine used for depression) within the last 14 days.
+- Severe asthma, trouble breathing, or other lung problems.
+A bound blockage or bound personning of the stormach as intertime. - A bowel blockage or have narrowing of the stomach or intestines. - An allergy to tramadol. - Taken a Monoamine Oxidase Inhibitor, MAOI, (medicine used for depression) within the last 14 days.